Aristidis13/calendar-front/README.md

 ---

-🔐 Phone Verification via Viber
+🔐 Reservation Status Update via Email/Viber

-After submitting their information, and save, users receive an email and (if Viber exists) a message in Viber:
+After submitting their information, and save, users receive an email and (if Viber exists) a message in Viber

-    ✅ If the OTP is confirmed, the booking is validated

-    ⚠️ If verification fails, the booking still stands with status unvalidated, and the user is notified

 ---